-static coefficient of friction.
-However, there have not been extensive experiments into the histologic perviousness of clots.
+static coefficient of friction.1 However, there have not been extensive experiments into the histologic perviousness of clots.

 Histologic differences among clots have direct clinical implications, particularly with regard to the ease, or difficulty, with which such clots are treated with MT or thrombolysis.
-RBC-rich clots are more responsive to tPA than fibrin-rich or platelet-rich clots.
-Fibrin-rich clots are also more difficult to remove during MT and require longer intervention times.
-Clots successfully retrieved with MT, meanwhile, exhibit higher RBC density.
+RBC-rich clots are more responsive to tPA than fibrin-rich or platelet-rich clots.^{2,3} Fibrin-rich clots are also more difficult to remove during MT and require longer intervention times.
+Clots successfully retrieved with MT, meanwhile, exhibit higher RBC density.^{4,5}

 Different pathomechanisms have been offered to explain these differences.
-For example, fibrin-rich clots are more likely to embolize during MT, suggesting the greater fragility of such clots.
-RBC-rich clots are less stiff, thus allowing better integration of stent devices into the thrombi during extraction.
-In addition, the greater friction exhibited by fibrin-rich clots may make them harder to remove during MT.
-However, frictional differences also make RBC clots more prone to intraprocedural migration.
+For example, fibrin-rich clots are more likely to embolize during MT, suggesting the greater fragility of such clots.6 RBC-rich clots are less stiff, thus allowing better integration of stent devices into the thrombi during extraction.7 In addition, the greater friction exhibited by fibrin-rich clots may make them harder to remove during MT.^{1,8} However, frictional differences also make RBC clots more prone to intraprocedural migration.9 concept because it is nearly ubiquitous in stroke imaging.
+On CTA, perviousness is measured by comparing intraclot radiodensity units before and after the administration of arterial phase IV contrast (so-called thrombus attenuation increase [TAI]).
+Therefore, highly pervious clots would display substantial differences in attenuation before and after contrast infusion; impervious clots, conversely, would change minimally.